Kyle Pitts Player Prop Bets for NFL Week 9 | Atlanta vs. New Orleans 11/7/2021

 Season Stats

-- Pitts (eight red zone targets) has been the recipient of 21.1% of his team's 38 red zone pass attempts.
+- With eight targets in the red zone this season, Pitts has been on the receiving end of 21.1% of his team's 38 red zone pass attempts.

 - The Falcons have run 62.4% passing plays and 37.6% rushing plays this season.
 They rank 25th in the NFL in scoring.